-Number Axis Parameter Description Range [Units] Access 208 TMC262 error flags A combination of the following values: 0255 R Bit 0 StallGuard2 status (1: threshold reached) Bit 1 Overtemperature (1: driver is shut down due to overtemper- ature) Bit 2 Overtemperature pre-warning (1: temperature threshold is exceeded) Bit 3 Short to ground A (1: short condition detected, driver currently shut down) Bit 4 Short to ground B (1: short condition detected, driver currently shut down) Bit 5 Open load A (1: no chopper event has happened during the last period with constant coil polarity) Bit 6 Open load B (1: no chopper event has happened during the last period with constant coil polarity) Bit 7 Stand still (1: no step impulse occurred on the step input during the last 2 20 clock cycles) Please also refer to the TMC262 Datasheet for more information.
+Number Axis Parameter Description Range [Units] Access 208 TMC262 error flags A combination of the following values Bit 0 StallGuard2 status 0255 R (1: threshold reached) Bit 1 Overtemperature (1: driver is shut down due to overtemperature) Bit 2 Overtemperature pre-warning (1: temperature threshold is exceeded) Bit 3 Short to ground A (1: short condition detected, driver currently shut down) Bit 4 Short to ground B (1: short condition detected, driver currently shut down) Bit 5 Open load A (1: no chopper event has happened during the last period with constant coil polarity) Bit 6 Open load B (1: no chopper event has happened during the last period with constant coil polarity) Bit 7 Stand still (1: no step impulse occurred on the step input during the last 2^{20} clock cycles) Please also refer to the TMC262 Datasheet for more information.
 209 Encoder position Encoder counter value. -2147483648 2147483647 [μsteps] RW 210 Encoder prescaler Prescaler for the encoder.
-Please see section 6.2.
-See section 6.2 RW 212 Maximum encoder deviation When the actual position (parameter #1) and the encoder position (parameter #209) differ more than set here the motor will be stopped.
+Depending on the decimal or binary encoder mode setting (parameter #201 bit 5) this value is given either in units of 1/65535 or in units of 1/10000.
+Please see also section 6.2. - 6.2 RW 212 Maximum encoder deviation When the actual position (parameter 1) and the encoder position (parameter 209) differ more than set here the motor will be stopped.
 This function is switched off when the maximum deviation is set to zero.
-0 2147483647 [encoder steps] RW 214 Power down delay Standstill period before the motor current will be switched to standby current.
-The default value is 200 which means 2000ms.
-165535 [10ms] RWE 215 Absolute resolver value Absolute position of the internal SensOstep encoder.
-The absolute position is within one motor rotation.
-01023 R 216 External encoder position External encoder counter value. -2147483648 2147483647 [μsteps] RW 217 External encoder prescaler Prescaler for external encoder.Please see section 6.3.
-See section 6.3.
-RW
+2147483647 [encoder RW 213 Group index All motors on the module which have the same group index will get the same commands when a ROL, ROR, MST, MVP or RFS is issued for one of these motors.
+Setting the group index to 0 (default) turns of this feature for the motor.
+RW 214 Power down delay Standstill period before the motor current wil be switched to standby current.
+The defaul value is 200 which means 2000ms.
+RWE

-Number Axis Parameter Des cription Range [Units] Access 218 Maximum external encoder deviation the diffe stop en the actual position (parameter #1) and external encoder position (parameter #216) er more than set here the motor will be pped.
-Setting this parameter to zero turns this function.
-0 2147483647 [encoder steps] RW 0 Normal mode.
+Number Axis Parameter Des cription Range [Units] Access 0 Normal mode.
 Step/dir mode off.
-254 Step/direction mode 1 Use of the ENABLE inputs on step/dir connector to switch between hold current and run current (no automatic switching).
-2 Automatic switching between hold and run current: after the first step pulse the module automatically switches over to run current, and a configurable time after the last step pulse the module automatically switches back to hold current.
+254 1 Use of the ENABLE inputs on step/dir connector to switch between hold current and run current (no automatic switching).
+RWE Step/direction mode 2 Automatic switching between hold and run current: after the first step pulse the module automatically switches over to run current, and a configurable time after the last step pulse the module automatically switches back to hold current.
 The ENABLE inputs on the step/dir connector do not have any functionality.
-05 RWE 3 Always use run current, never switch to hold current.
+05 3 Always use run current, never switch to hold current.
 The ENABLE inputs on the step/dir connector do not have any functionality.
 4 Automatic current switching like (2), but the ENABLE inputs are used to switch the driver stages completely off or on.
 5 Always use run current like (3), but the ENABLE pins are used to switch the driver stages completely off or on.

-Table 16: All Axis Parameters of the TMCM-1160 Module
+Table 16: All Axis Parameters of the TMCM-3110 Module